Davies' tree frog: Distribution and habitat

 Davies' tree frog is endemic to the eastern side of the Great Dividing Range in New South Wales, Australia.
 It has been found in a number of separate locations from north of the Hunter River to the Hastings River drainage, a distance of about 150 km.
 It is only known from altitudes greater than 400 m and is found near streams and rivers with well-vegetated banks.
 In deep gullies the surrounding area is wet sclerophyll forest and rainforest while in the tableland the streamside vegetation is mostly tea tree (Leptospermum sp.), ferns, and grass tussocks in areas of dry, open woodland or heathland.

 Conservation status

 Davies' tree frog has a very restricted range and an area of occurrence of less than 20000 km2.
 It is an uncommon frog and its habitat is threatened by forest clearance for agricultural purposes, and some of the streams in which the frog breeds have been stocked with exotic fish such as trout, carp and mosquitofish which may feed on the tadpoles.
 For these reasons, the IUCN has assessed this frog as being a "vulnerable species".
+As of March 2023, the species is also classified as vulnerable under the Environment Protection and Biodiversity Conservation Act 1999.